List of albums containing a hidden track

 The following article contains a list albums that contain a hidden track.
 All albums in the list are either notable albums or were recorded by a notable artist.
 The list is ordered by artist name, using the surname where appropriate.
 Hidden tracks can be found in the pregap or as a track following the listed tracks.
-To avoid duplication, pregrap hidden tracks are not listed below, but can be found in list of albums with tracks hidden in the pregap.
-Note that all printings of an album do contain the same track arrangements, so some editors of a particular album may not have the hidden track(s) listed below.
+To avoid duplication, pregap hidden tracks are not listed below, but can be found in list of albums with tracks hidden in the pregap.
+Note that all printings of an album do not contain the same track arrangements, so some editions of a particular album may not have the hidden track(s) listed below or may actually list the previously hidden track.